111fred/masters_thesis/README.md

 Examples:

-Thousands joining a protest march across the bosphorus, or a protester getting hit by an armored police truck in the Besiktas district.
+* Thousands joining a protest march across the bosphorus
+* Protester getting hit by an armored police truck in the Besiktas district.

 ### Results:

-88 % of major events were detected: 65 % with a clear match and 23 % with a weak match.
+Detection rate of events reported in the media: 88 % of major events were detected (65 % with a clear match and 23 % with a weak match).

-On two of 13 riot days over 85 % of the produced clusters contained relevant information that could be linked to events reported in the media; on 9 of 13 days this rate was above 50 %.
+Rate of informative outputs regarding events: On two of 13 riot days over 85 % of the produced clusters contained highly relevant information about reported events; on 9 of 13 days this rate was above 50 %.

 ### Abstract: